Office of International Affairs (OIA)

 Your hiring department at Jefferson must contact OIA to proceed with requesting the appropriate immigration documents.

 I am currently in the U.S. in B-1/ B-2 status, and I have been offered a job at Jefferson.
 What do I do?

-You will need to make arrangements to acquire the appropriate non-immigrant status.
-To do this, contact OIA and make an appointment for advisement.
-To this appointment, you will need to bring your passport and any immigration documents so that we can review all of your options.
+Contact OIA and make an appointment for advisement on acquiring the appropriate non-immigrant status.
+Bring your passport and any immigration documents so that we can review all of your options.

 In order for OIA to be able to issue a DS-2019, you must provide OIA with financial documentation that: